Best Tips for Building Massively Scalable Web API PlatformsSudhanwa Rajurkar

 These practices, I believe can be termed as ‘Best Practices‘ that have come forth from the entire journey of Designing, Building, Testing, and Deploying the solution.

 The Theme of a project is difficult to decide, it needs to be carefully derived from the project definition and requirements.

 The Theme of the project is a summary of what is expected to be reached by the project.
 It is the foundation on which the project is built and it drives the project.

 Project Theme is a central idea or conceptual approach that determines how individual work components (processes, tasks, activities) best connect to each other to produce a cumulative effect that is far greater than the total effect generated by the individual components.

 Blazing Speed, Massive Scalability, Solid Reliability, Extreme Flexibility are some sample themes.

 You won’t get a performant system, by asking someone to build a “really fast system”.

-Demands of performance vary for different problems and domains; and accordingly it needs very different solutions and technologies to deliver these performances.
+Demands of the performance vary for different problems and domains; and accordingly, it needs very different solutions and technologies to deliver these performances.

-Software Performance is absolute; you get what you demand for.
+Software Performance is absolute; you get what you demand.

-For Example-Hotel Management System – 10s of thousands requests/day
+For Example-Hotel Management System – 10s of thousands of requests/day

 - Ticket Reservation Systems – 100s of thousands requests/day